Are 3D Printers Easy or Hard To Use? Learning How to Use Them

 - Add your filament of choice – sometimes comes with your 3D printer, or bought separately.
 I’d recommend using PLA filament as this is the most common, and easy to use type.

-- Pick your 3D printer slicing software and select your 3D printer to auto-fill settings – keep in mind some 3D printers have brand specific software such as MakerBot
+- Pick your 3D printer slicing software (Cura is the most popular) and select your 3D printer to autofill settings – keep in mind some 3D printers have brand-specific software such as Makerbot.

 - Start printing!